 The ad unit used in digital marketing; it is when a consumer sees an ad when they go about their day on the internet.

-Using the impressions served from CTV or Geofencing as an audience itself to deliver ads to users as a means to sequence ad messages.
+Sometimes referred to as Ad Sequencing, you use the impressions served from CTV, Geofencing, or simply, other advertising, as an audience itself to deliver ads to users as a means to sequence ad messages.

 A unit of measure to show where data measures against the average.
-If a group of people index at 120 or 1.2 for being in market for a new car, these people are 20% more likely than the average to be in market for a new car.
+If a group of people indexes at 120 or 1.2 for being in the market for a new car, these people are 20% more likely than the average to be in the market for a new car.

 Internet television (or online television) is the digital distribution of television content via the public Internet, which also carries other types of data.
 Dedicated terrestrial television, cable television, and satellite television systems carry video only.

 A metric that is typically seen in passive digital ads such as display or TV where an ad view influences a conversion without the need for an ad click.

 Linear TV refers to traditional television viewing.
 In order to watch a show, the viewer must tune into the specific channel of the broadcaster at the appointed time.
 Viewers cannot pause or replay the content.

 Live streaming refers to content that is delivered live over the Internet.
 It requires a form of source media (e.g. a video camera, an audio interface, screen capture software), an encoder to digitize the content, a media publisher, and a content delivery network to distribute and deliver the content.
 Some examples of Live Streaming in TV include Sling TV, live content on CBS All Access, or NBC streaming the SuperBowl.

 Long-form video is video content that adheres to traditional episodic lengths.
 Generally, long-form video is 30 minutes or longer and typically increases at 30-minute increments.